-Is it always fully recoverable by all businesses?
-If not, 2.4 what are the relevant restrictions?
+2.4 Is it always fully recoverable by all businesses?
+If not, what are the relevant restrictions?

 Businesses are entitled to deduct the VAT due or paid in the acquisition of goods or services whenever used for the purposes of taxable transactions.
-If a business carries out both taxable and nontaxable operations, only the pro rata attributable to the former shall be deductible from the whole of the VAT borne.
+If a business carries out both taxable and non-taxable operations, only the VAT linked with shall be deductible or, if that link is not possible, the pro rata attributable to the former from the whole of the VAT borne.
 Input VAT linked to financing activities and B2C real estate operations is typically partially or fully non-recoverable.